AIDS–Holocaust metaphor: Usage

 In 1985, a group of gay men in New York (including Avram Finkelstein) founded the Silence=Death Project to raise awareness about AIDS.
 According to Finkelstein, the group was about half Jewish.
 Finkelstein and others designed the well known poster at right after being horrified by William F. Buckley Jr.'s call for HIV positive individuals to be tattooed.
 (Following criticism, Buckley admitted that his proposal "reminded everyone of Auschwitz".)

-Larry Kramer is an American playwright and AIDS activist who frequently invoked the AIDS-as-Holocaust trope.
+Larry Kramer was an American playwright and AIDS activist who frequently invoked the AIDS-as-Holocaust trope.
 Kramer considered the lack of press coverage in American newspapers of the AIDS epidemic to be similar to its tepid response to the Holocaust.
 He also criticized some LGBT organizations, such as Gay Men's Health Crisis, for not being militant enough in the struggle against the AIDS epidemic; in Kramer's opinion, this was comparable to the reaction of the Judenräte, 'Jewish councils' set up by the Nazis, to the murder of their communities.
 Kramer believed that the slow pace of AIDS research was due to prejudice against the LGBTQ+ community and constituted genocide by neglect.
 Officials in the administration of Ronald Reagan were "equal to Hitler and his Nazi doctors performing their murderous experiments in the camps—not because of similar intentions, but because of similar results", and Anthony Fauci, leader of the National Institute of Allergy and Infectious Diseases, was comparable to Nazi war criminal Adolf Eichmann.
 Kramer founded a new organization, ACT-UP, to agitate for AIDS sufferers.
 ACT-UP was known for its combative rhetoric and use of the slogan "Silence=Death" and the pink triangle.

 The AIDS-as-Holocaust metaphor was especially common in French AIDS activist groups.
 ACT UP-Paris was active in drawing parallels between a well known example of official indifference to mass death in a specific community (the Holocaust) and applied that to the perceived indifference of the government to the AIDS crisis, which affected marginalized groups.
 French photographer Hervé Guibert, who died of AIDS, was known for having compared his body to that of prisoners at Auschwitz concentration camp.
 Alain Emmanuel Dreuilhe proposed that AIDS was a turning point in LGBT history, similar to what the Holocaust had been for the Jews.
 In 1997, Steven Epstein argued that the comparison of AIDS and genocide was growing less commonplace as activist groups accommodated themselves with the medical establishment.